 Manufacturers can effectively use human-based research, human epidemiological and clinical studies, and cutting edge non-animal in vitro technology if they really must test anything.
 Despite this cruelty and the alternatives, Philip Morris refuses to lay off animals and use only non-animal testing methods.

-Just a few days ago I was excited to hear that Lorillard Inc., the third biggest tobacco company in America (they make Newport brand cigarettes), announced it will stop animal testing for its products.
+Just a few days ago, we were excited to hear that Lorillard Inc., the third biggest tobacco company in America (they make Newport brand cigarettes), announced it will stop animal testing for its products.
 It's time for Philip Morris to do the same, and I need your help to ask them to do it.

 This type of tobacco product testing is already banned in the UK and Germany, so this is the time to tell companies in the United States that they need to stop.

-Despite living Wisconsin, I've been able to meet so many people who share a passion for protecting animals and learn so much about the power one person has to make a difference.
-Now I'm looking to use the power of online connections again and ask for your signature on my Change.org petition to help animals who have no voice.
+We've been able to meet so many people who share a passion for protecting animals and learn so much about the power one person has to make a difference.
+Now we're looking to use the power of online connections again and ask for your signature on our Change.org petition to help animals who have no voice.